 - It’s not enough with imitating a classic printed version of a newspaper, people need to take advantage of technology by placing interactive objects, playing with the diagramming and more.

-Most of today’s monitors can handle larger resolutions, which means that this huge gray background is not the wisest decision to make unless these guys are designing for their nana who owns a 11 inches monitor with Windows 95.
+, which means that this huge gray background is not the wisest decision to make unless these guys are designing for their nana who owns a 11 inches monitor with Windows 95.
 The rest of the site works well, like a common newspaper only that in digital version, the main revisions must be considered from the primary picture and above.

 Smashing Magazine is probably the most recognized design newspaper on the web.
 If you’re a designer, then Smashing is the Moses that will guide you through the dessert of bad design and eventually lead you to the rivers of quality graphic design.